 Should You Text Your Ex On Their Birthday?
 Here’s How To Figure It Out

-It's an age-old question, pondered for centuries by philosophers, anthropologists, sex and dating writers, and other great thinkers.
+It's an age-old question, pondered for centuries by philosophers, anthropologists, dating writers, and other great thinkers.
 You know what I'm talking about: Should you text your ex on their birthday?
 While there isn't a one-size-fits-all "correct" answer, there are a number of factors to consider before ultimately making a decision.
 It's important to note that especially if your heart is still broken or you think you want to get back together with this person, texting them could end up with you (or them) feeling even more hurt than before.
 On the other hand, this kind of brief communication can also give you some closure in the relationship, or simply be a friendly way to stay in touch with an ex if there are no hard feelings between you two.